Mental Health

 There must be a balance between challenge and skill — too easy and you're bored, too hard and you're frustrated.
 This is the sweet spot word games nail perfectly, because as your vocabulary grows, you naturally seek harder challenges.

-Here's where it gets really interesting.
 Researchers are starting to notice that the cognitive profile of focused game-play looks remarkably similar to mindfulness meditation.

-The default mode network is your brain's "autopilot."
-It's what activates when you're not focused on anything specific — and it's also the network most associated with rumination, self-referential thinking, and worry.
-When you meditate, you learn to quiet the default mode network.
-When you play an absorbing word game, it gets quiet on its own.
+The default mode network is your brain's autopilot.
+It activates when you're not focused on anything specific, and it's the network most associated with rumination and worry.
+Meditation teaches you to quiet it.
+An absorbing word game quiets it on its own.

 Word games don't do that.
-What they do is provide an on-demand off-switch for the rumination machine.
-And for people like me, who find traditional meditation aversive (my brain: "Focus on your breath."
-Also my brain: "WHAT IF THE MOLE ON YOUR ARM IS CANCER"), that on-demand quality is incredibly valuable.
+They provide an on-demand off-switch for the rumination machine.
+For people like me, who find traditional meditation aversive (my brain: "Focus on your breath."
+Also my brain: "What if the mole on your arm is cancer?"), that on-demand quality is valuable.

 I asked my own therapist what she thought about my word game habit.
 She said something that stuck with me: "It sounds like you've found an adaptive coping strategy.
 The question isn't whether it works — it clearly does.
 The question is whether it's the only tool in your toolbox."